 8. By default, Shape Data fields are not displayed by Visio in the Org Chart.
 Shape data fields represent additional information that Visio can store for each Org Chart box.
 For further information about how to create data graphics, click here.

-9. If you want to include Profile photos, locate the "Photos" folder containing your Contributor Profile photos (it was also extracted from the ZIP file) and specify to match the pictures based on the PhotoFile column; then click Next.
+9. If you want to include Profile photos, locate the "Photos" folder containing your user photos (it was also extracted from the ZIP file) and specify to match the pictures based on the PhotoFile column; then click Next.

 10. Here you have the ability to break the Org Chart diagram into separate pages.